ets-labs/python-dependency-injector/docs/tutorials/aiohttp.rst

 - ``dependency-injector`` - the dependency injection framework
 - ``aiohttp`` - the web framework
-- ``aiohttp-devtools`` - the helper library that will provide a development server with live reloading
 - ``pyyaml`` - the YAML files parsing library, used for the reading of the configuration files
 - ``pytest-aiohttp`` - the helper library for the testing of the ``aiohttp`` application
 - ``pytest-cov`` - the helper library for measuring the test coverage